Amaka Igwe

 Amaka Igwe (2 January 1963 – 28 April 2014) was a Nigerian filmmaker and broadcasting executive.
-She was the owner of Top Radio 90.9 Lagos and Amaka Igwe Studios, and was recognized as one of the second-generation filmmakers who began the video film era of the Nigerian cinema.
-Igwe has been regarded as a prominent figure in the Nigerian Entertainment industry until her death in 2014.
+She was the owner of Top Radio 90.9 Lagos and Amaka Igwe Studios, and was recognised as one of the second-generation filmmakers who began the video film era of the Nigerian cinema.
+Igwe has been regarded as a prominent figure in the Nigerian entertainment industry.

-Born in Enugu State, Nigeria, Igwe had her tertiary education at Obafemi Awolowo University before venturing into film production.
-She died in 2014 from asthma complications, and was posthumously honoured with a Google Doodle in 2020.
+She died in 2014 from asthma complications, and was posthumously commemorated with a Google Doodle in 2020.

 Early life and education

-Uzoamaka Audrey "Amaka" Igwe was born to Isaac and Patience Ene on 2 January 1963 in Port-Harcourt, the capital city of Rivers State, south-south Nigeria.
+Uzoamaka Audrey "Amaka" Igwe was born to Isaac and Patience Ene on 2 January 1963 in Port-Harcourt, Rivers State.
 Igwe was the fifth of seven children, and the fourth of six sisters.
 She was known as "GCO" (General Commanding Officer) by her father and "Storm" by her mother because she was always busy with some activity.
 As a child she acted as a Minister of Youth, Sports and Culture.

-She studied at All Saints School and Awkunanaw Girls High School in Enugu State, southeastern Nigeria.
-She boxed, played basketball, and was captain of the girls' soccer team.
-During her A-Levels at Idia College, Benin, Igwe began to explore her creative side.
-She taught people the Atilogwu dance and competed nationally.
+She studied at All Saints School and Awkunanaw Girls High School in Enugu State.
+She was involved in sports, including boxing and basketball, and was captain of the girls' football team.
+During her A-Levels at Idia College, Benin, Igwe began to teach the Atilogwu dance and competed nationally.
 She also began writing plays and songs.
-Amaka Igwe wanted to study law, but officials of the Joint Admissions and Matriculation Board (JAMB) offered her "Education and Religious Studies (Theology)" instead.
-Hence, she studied Education/Religion at the University of Ife (now Obafemi Awolowo University).
+Igwe wanted to study law, but the Joint Admissions and Matriculation Board (JAMB) offered her education and religious studies (theology), which she studied at the University of Ife (now Obafemi Awolowo University).

-From OAU, Igwe jointed the MNET short celluloid film "Barbers Wisdom" as director and then proceeded to the University of Ibadan, where she obtained a master's degree in Library and Information Sciences.
+From OAU, Igwe joined the M-Net short celluloid film Barbers Wisdom as a director and then proceeded to the University of Ibadan, where she obtained a master's degree in library and information sciences.
 She spent her time during her National Youth Service Corps (NYSC) as a travelling secretary for the Scripture Union.
 She then worked at the Anambra State University of Technology as an executive director at Eida Information Systems before settling in the creative industry.
-She married her husband Charles Igwe in April 1993 and had three children.
+She married Charles Igwe in April 1993 and they had three children.

-Talent
+Career

-Igwe was an accomplished writer, producer, director, entrepreneur and teacher.
-A pioneer of modern Nigerian TV drama and film, she hit national limelight as the writer and producer of award-winning TV soap ‘Checkmate’ and its offshoot ‘Fuji House of Commotion’.
-Her Nollywood projects include Rattle snake and Violated, which set Amaka Igwe Studios apart in the Video film era of Nigerian cinema.
-She founded BOBTV Exp., and was the founder and CEO of the Lagos mainland-based Top Radio 90.9FM station, the quality content production powerhouse, Amaka Igwe Studios and Q Entertainment Networks, and DSTV channel.
+Igwe was a writer, producer, director, entrepreneur and teacher.
+A pioneer of modern Nigerian TV drama and film, she gained national recognition as the writer and producer of the TV soap Checkmate and its spin-off Fuji House of Commotion.
+Her Nollywood projects include Rattle snake and Violated, produced during the video film era of Nigerian cinema.
+She founded BOBTV Expo, and was the founder and CEO of Top Radio 90.9FM station, Amaka Igwe Studios and Q Entertainment Networks.